charlesweir/BrickPython/docs/introduction.rst

 * :meth:`.Sensor.waitForChange()` is a coroutine that returns only when the sensor value changes.

-* :attr:`.Sensor.callbackFunction` is a function that will be called with the new value as a parameter when the value changed.
+* :attr:`.Sensor.callbackFunction` is a function that will be called with the new value as a parameter when the value changes.

 Current supported implementation are :class:`.TouchSensor`, :class:`.UltrasonicSensor` and :class:`.LightSensor`
 The physical configuration of sensors is set up as an initialization parameter to the Application class (:class:`.TkApplication` or :class:`.CommandLineApplication`)::